Health Indicator Report of Arthritis prevalence

 Arthritis affects 54 million adults (1 in every 4) in the United States and is projected to increase.
 Arthritis is a leading cause of disability and is associated with substantial activity limitation, work disability, and reduced quality of life.
-In 2018, the percent of Utah adults aged 18 and older with arthritis was 21.6 percent (crude rate).
-This represents approximately 481,400 individuals based on the estimated Utah population 18 and older for 2018.
+In 2021, the percentage of Utah adults aged 18 and older with arthritis was 21 percent (crude rate).
+This represents approximately 508,337 individuals based on the estimated Utah population 18 and older for 2021.

 People of Hispanic ethnicity are significantly less likely to report having arthritis those that are non-Hispanic.

 Arthritis prevalence by ethnicity, Utah, 2019-2021 combined years